Applications are now closed for the February-March 2021 program.

-This bipartisan educational certificate program aims to equip congressional staffers with the information and analyses necessary to appreciate the role of Japan and the US-Japan alliance in US foreign policy in the Indo-Pacific, now and in the future.
-By also focusing on crucial forward-looking issues in US-Japan relations, CPUSJ is designed to provide staffers with a more comprehensive understanding of this relationship and its role in the region.
+This bipartisan educational certificate program equips congressional staffers with the information and analyses necessary to appreciate the role of Japan and the US-Japan alliance in US foreign policy in the Indo-Pacific, now and in the future.

 Key Program Elements:

-- A certificate program consisting of a series of seven, 75-minute interactive discussions, held weekly online across February and March 2021.
-Certificates of Completion are awarded to participants who attend at least four of the seven planned sessions.
+• A semester-long certificate program consisting of a series of eight, 60-minute interactive discussions, held weekly from late January through February 2024.
+Certificates of Completion are awarded to participants who attend at least four of the eight sessions.

-- Each session features a single theme/topic, and include speakers from government agencies, think tanks, universities, and other policy institutions.
+• Each session features a single topic, and includes speakers from government agencies, think tanks, universities, and other policy institutions.

 Eligibility Information for Applicants:

-- Applicants must be current congressional staff, employed by either a member of congress or congressional committee responsible for Japan-related issues, and can come from either chamber or party.
-Previous Indo-Pacific experience is preferred.
+• Applicants must be current congressional staff employed by a member of congress, a congressional committee, or a congressional commission or organizations.
+Previous Indo-Pacific experience is preferred but not required.